oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

 5. Create a duality view for the race table.
 Notice that we are using 3 different tables to create one view.
 We are also using the `UNNEST` command to unnest the information from the driver table into the sub-object `result` instead of it being another sub-object within that same field.

     **NOTE**: Worksheet might show errors in the code, but they can be ignored.

-    **NOTE**: Worksheet might show errors in the code, but they can be ignored.
+Use Run Script button to run the whole code block.

     ```sql
     SQL> <copy>CREATE OR REPLACE JSON RELATIONAL DUALITY VIEW race_dv AS